Olusoga/shortlet-test/README.md

 ## Project Overview

 The API is designed to fetch data from the REST Countries API and expose it through several endpoints with enhanced functionalities like pagination, filtering, sorting, and caching.

+## Technical Specifications
+## Frameworks and Libraries
+- NestJS: A progressive Node.js framework for building efficient and scalable server-side applications.
+- TypeScript: A strict syntactical superset of JavaScript that adds optional static typing.
+- Redis: An in-memory data structure store, used as a database, cache, and message broker.
+- Winston: A logger for Node.js applications.
+- Prometheus: An open-source system monitoring and alerting toolkit.
+- Grafana: An open-source platform for monitoring and observability, used to visualize Prometheus metrics.
+- Docker: A platform for developing, shipping, and running applications in containers.

-Key features include:
+## Key Features

-- **Caching**: Using Redis to cache API responses for improved performance.
+- Caching: Implemented using Redis to cache API responses for faster data retrieval and reduced load on the REST Countries API.
-- **Testing**: Comprehensive unit tests for services and integration tests for controllers.
+- Rate Limiting: Middleware to prevent abuse by limiting the number of requests a client can make.
+- CORS Middleware: Ensuring secure cross-origin requests.
+- Exception Handling: Centralized HTTP exception filter for consistent error responses.
+- Custom Logger: Using Winston for detailed logging and tracking.
-- **Documentation**: Generated API documentation using OpenAI's tools.
+- Metrics: Monitoring API performance and usage using Prometheus and Grafana.
-- **Deployment**: Hosted on Render and source code managed via GitLab.
+- Unit and Integration Tests: Ensuring code quality and reliability.
+- Containerization: Using Docker to containerize the application for consistent and portable environments.

 ## Project Structure